 Michael Lindsay-Hogg: The first thing to get together is yourselves totally.
 And then we all follow with our kit bags and our cameras.

 It’s not the first time this conversation Paul compared the experience to school.
-And as made clear in every great Beatles biography, we know how much these four men cared for their responsibility to the classroom.
+And as made clear in the Beatles’ biography, we know how much these four men cared for their responsibility to the classroom.

 Things are right back where the discussion started out the “Get Back” introduction earlier that hour.
 Paul loves this band and doesn’t think anyone else has nearly the level of commitment anymore.
 And he’s right.

 Keeping the Beatles as a performing unit, much less determining how their live show would come off, is not a small issue here, but a minor mystery — the band’s initial, planned timetable for a live show – does become clear in this exchange as Paul continues.

 “Five days before [the show] is a week from now,” Paul says, “and that means by the time a week from now comes, all these songs we’ve got we’ve got to know perfectly.
 And then five days, we really, really get us to know them.”

 Beautiful!
 The early timeline is clarified and confirmed: Five days from this is Jan.
 12, a week before Jan.
 19. Falling within the estimate drawn from their discussion the prior day — Jan.
 18-22 — this pinpoints the original plan for concert day.

 Flash forward to the rooftop, when they ended up playing just five complete songs.
 Do the math, and the Beatles end up on the same timeline originally proposed here.